Wednesday, October 6, 2021

 "Maid,"2021 Streaming Series

 This limited series follows a theme in recent films and television productions – the working-class servant.
-Ah, house-keeper or maid or driver or gardener or nanny or cook or ...
+Or house-keeper or maid or driver or gardener or nanny or cook or ...
 It is based on a book sourced from reality, written by Stephanie Land.
 Alex, a young woman with a child, Maddie, is emotionally abused by an alcoholic and controlling boyfriend, Sean.
 She bails from their trailer in the woods with Maddie.
 The rest of the story concerns their struggle to survive – without skills, without a car, without money.
 It seems the real proletariat is finally getting some screen-time.

 Haulin' the Dyson